tdoke/react-stuff/react-experiments/src/patterns/readme.md

+REACT COMPOSITION PATTERNS
-1] using react children api
+1] using react children api == done
-2] container and presentational component
+2] passing a react component as a prop
-3] passing component to parent component
-4] passing function to parent component
+3] passing a function as a prop(renderProp)
-5] passing function as children to parent component
+4] passing a function as a children prop
+5] hoc
+6] Presentational and container components
-6] compounded component
+7] compounded component
-7] container with reducer hooks
+8] container with reducer hooks
-8] DI in react
+9] DI in react

+how to keep component composition as loose as possible ? above are the 9 ways to do it.